martinfrances107/rust_d3_delaunay/README.md

 ### examples/stippling

-Using this library - I have port this example into RUST
+Using this library - I have ported this example into RUST

 <https://observablehq.com/@mbostock/voronoi-stippling>